AionNext/BizCod/Programming Guide/Logic.md

 # Procedures

-A procedure is a collection of instructions that are gropuped togther into a coherent unit.
+A procedure is a collection of instructions that are grouped into a coherent unit.
 This group of instructions (procedure) can be called and run.
 Usually, the procedure defines:
 - input arguments
 - output arguments
 - procedure body